awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-client.md

-# Get the sagemaker boto3 Client<a name="automatic-model-tuning-ex-client"></a>
+# Get the an Amazon Sagemaker Boto 3 Client<a name="automatic-model-tuning-ex-client"></a>

-Import libraries and get a boto3 client, which you use to call the hyperparameter tuning APIs\.
+Import libraries and get a Boto3 client, which you use to call the hyperparameter tuning APIs\.

 In the new Jupyter notebook, type the following code: